RipaEx/ripa-node/README.md

 This version is still alpha, use at your own risks

 ## Install, Upgrade etc...
-You need to provision a linux (ubuntu tested) server (digital ocean, vultur or other).
+----------RIPA Commander script in development: method not available at the moment----------- You need to provision a linux (ubuntu tested) server (digital ocean, vultur or other).

 Then use the excellent ripa-commander script